 In general, the recommended daily amount of vitamin B12 for adults is 2.4 micrograms (5).
 There is no risk of overdosing, though.
 Since vitamin B12 is water-soluble, any excess will be flushed out through urine.
 So, if you have taken more than the recommended dosage, you have no reason to worry.
 However, it is best to take the supplements as per your doctor’s instructions to avoid any chances of complications.

-What vitamin should I take for hair loss?
+How long should I take B12 for hair loss?

 Anecdotal evidence suggests that your hair may stop shedding after two months of vitamin B12 intake.
 However, there is limited data available to prove these claims.

 Yes.
 Vitamin B12 helps make your hair follicles stronger and healthier.
 This, in turn, results in stronger, thicker hair strands and hair growth.

 - Vitamin B-12 plays an important role in producing red blood cells that provide essential nutrients to the hair follicles.